Apr 10, 2015

 There wasn't much of a storyline to weave together the entire one-hour act - it was more of a series of independent skits threaded on a common theme - that of life in a fishing village.

 Altogether though, AO Show is an entertaining one hour visual spectacle worth seeing on your short visit to Ho Chi Minh City.
 It felt just right.
 It was long enough to present all its highlights without feeling too stretched but not too short that it would leave you hanging.
+You come out of the theater feeling good with a satisfied smile.

 Thank you Ms. Kimmy Nguyen!!!